Charles Edward Blake Sr.

 Charles Edward Blake Sr. (born August 5, 1940) is an American minister and retired pastor who served as the Presiding Bishop and leader of the Church of God in Christ, a 6 million-member Holiness Pentecostal denomination, from 2007 to 2021.
 On March 21, 2007, he became the Presiding Bishop of the Church of God in Christ.

 In November 2008, Bishop Blake was re-elected to serve a four-year term as Presiding Bishop.
-In November 2012, Bishop Blake was re-elected again to serve a four-year term as the Presiding Bishop.
+In November 2012, Bishop Blake was re-elected to serve a four-year term as the Presiding Bishop.
 He was reelected to a third term as Presiding Bishop on November 15, 2016.
 On October 23, 2020, Blake announced that he would not seek a re-election as Presiding Bishop nor as a member of the General Board and that he would retire from the Office of Presiding Bishop and from the General Board in 2021.
 He officially retired on March 19, 2021.